Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 When to make this recipe?

-Try making these Better than Panera orange scones for Easter, Mother’s day, a luncheon, tea party or anytime a bright, flavorful, low-sugar scone craving hits!
+Try making these Better than Panera orange scones for Easter, Mother’s day, bridal or baby showers, a luncheon, tea party or anytime a bright, flavorful, low-sugar scone craving hits!

 I hope you loved this easy orange scone recipe — if you did, would you share your creation on Instagram, Facebook and Pinterest?
 And be sure to comment below!